gdolsson/gdolsson.github.io/links.md

   - [HTMX](htmx.org) allows access to AJAX, CSS, Transitions and more directly in HTML using attributes to ease user interface generation
   - [Autopsy Digital Forensics](https://www.autopsy.com/) The premier end-to-end open source digital forensics platform
   - [InfoSec Write-ups](https://infosecwriteups.com/)
+  - [Universal Vulnerability Identifier](https://universalvulnerabilityidentifier.org/), more of a community driven and open CVE system

 * **Misc.
 Training (Network/IT/tech)**
   - [malware-traffic-analysis.net](https://malware-traffic-analysis.net/) A source for pcap files and malware samples